rtn12/newproject/README.md

-"# Create a new file for my project"
+# Create a new file for my project